yezi-qwq/openairinterface5g/doc/ORAN_FHI7.2_Tutorial.md

-For two RUs each using a 4x4 configuration, make sure to configure the 8x8 configuration, i.e., set `nb_tx` and `nb_rx` under `RUs` to 8 each (NOT two RUs!).
+For two RUs each using a 4x4 configuration, make sure to configure the 8x8 configuration, i.e., set `nb_tx` and `nb_rx` under `RUs` to 8 each (NOT two `RUs`!).
 Also, set the antenna port information as listed above, i.e.,

 ```
 pdsch_AntennaPorts_XP = 2;